hitokiri-mata/katacoda-courses/kubernetes-applications/r-shiny/intro.md

 - containers are deployed as Deployments in Pods
 - a Service can provide access to a Pod

 [Shiny](https://shiny.rstudio.com/) is an R package that makes it easy to build interactive web apps straight from R. You can host standalone apps on a webpage or embed them in R Markdown documents or build dashboards.
-You can also extend your Shiny apps with CSS themes, html widgets, and JavaScript actions.
+You can also extend your Shiny apps with CSS themes, HTML widgets, and JavaScript actions.